 The Company has taken advantage of paragraph 4(a) of International Financial Reporting Standard "IFRS 10 - Consolidated Financial Statements", which dispenses it from the need to present consolidated financial statements.
-The Company is owned by Vedanta Resources Limited (erstwhile Vedanta Resources plc), which prepares company accounts that comply with International Financial Reporting Standards and these are available for public use from the company secretary, Vedanta Resources Limited, 5th Floor, 6 St Andrew Street, London, EC4A 3AE and at www.vedantaresources.com.
+The Company is owned by Vedanta Resources Limited which prepares company accounts that comply with International Financial Reporting Standards and these are available for public use from the company secretary, Vedanta Resources Limited, 8th Floor, 20 Farrington Street, London, EC4A 4AB and at www.vedantaresources.com.